-15. Zucchini fries
+15. Zucchini Fries

 Coated with breadcrumbs and baked until they reach crispy and golden perfection, zucchini fries are made from eggs, garlic powder, salt, and pepper.

 Zucchini fries are also extra appetizing when partnered with chili, ketchup, or any sauce of your choice.

-16. Caesar salad
+16. Caesar Salad